 11. New Adventure RV Park And Horse Hotel

 Got a horse?
 Bring it along to Coldsprings, TX, at the New Adventure RV Park & Horse Hotel.
 Because horseback riding is allowed anywhere in a National Forest – Sam Houston National Forest has trails for you.
 Also, Lake Livingston State Park has miles and miles of trails for bikes and hiking.
-They also have a general store in case you left something behind.
+They also have a general store in case you leave something behind.

 12. Jellystone Park RV Camping – Tyler

 Grandparents, rev up the RV and grab the grandkids for a happy time of camping and playing at Jellystone Park at Whispering Pines, located just outside Tyler.
 It’s a year-round family resort, and I almost bet you’ll never hear the words, “I’m bored.”

 And, when you get a chance, check out GoRving for all things RV.